Agile vs. waterfall

-- No need to get involved – after the requirements gathering, you can focus on your own tasks,
+No need to get involved – after the requirements gathering, you can focus on your tasks,

 Disadvantages of the Waterfall methodology

-The Waterfall methodology may seem as better organised, but it has got its disadvantages as well.
+The Waterfall methodology may seem better organised, but it also has disadvantages.
 Choosing this approach, you risk facing the following:

-- Project failure – when working sequentially, testing the software is possible only when coding is completed, which means developers may spend weeks on something which will not work without knowing it, causing serious project delay at the same time,
+Project failure – when working sequentially, testing the software is possible only when coding is completed, which means developers may spend weeks on something which will not work without knowing it, causing severe project delay at the same time,

 What is the Agile methodology

 The Agile methodology was first introduced back in 2001, starting a revolution in software development practices.
 Unlike Waterfall, Agile is an iterative and team-based approach which focuses on individuals and interactions over processes and tools.
 In essence, it emphasises collaboration when developing software, both within the team and with clients.
-All work is split into phases called sprints and after each of the sprints, a working and shippable part of software is provided.
+All work is split into phases called sprints, and after each sprint, a working and shippable part of the software is provided.
 It fits both large and small projects and allows a software development company to handle undefined and evolving requirements.

 Advantages of the Agile methodology